-Hey there, I’m Anna Smith.
-Most days you can find me at a standing desk, clicking away at my corporate job and daydreaming of hopping on the next train to Quebec.
-I am mostly known for my feminine taste in fashion, signature blonde hair on Instagram, and gushing about my soon-to-be husband.
+Hey there, I’m Anna Hartman.
+Most days you can find me at my standing desk, clicking away at my corporate job and daydreaming of hopping on the next train to Quebec.
+I am mostly known for my feminine taste in fashion, signature blonde hair on Instagram, and gushing about my sweet husband, Sam.
 People often refer to me as Anna Banana (a nickname my Uncle wittily thought up – as if it was the very first time – when I was 2 years old).
-I love serving the world by inspiring confidence through style, providing my behind the scenes look as an entrepreneur, and sharing advice for brides-to-be as I navigate through the season myself.
+I love serving the world by inspiring confidence through style, providing my behind the scenes look as a creative, and sharing advice for newlyweds as I navigate through the season myself.

 Still here?
 Let’s connect!
 Shoot me an email with what you’d love to see on the blog, any questions you might have, or just a simple “hello”.